ShaodongWei/single_cell_genomics_workflow/README.md

 For more detials please go the wiki page [https://github.com/ShaodongWei/single_cell_sequencing_workflow/wiki]
 # 1. Run the entire pipeline
-conda config --set channel_priority flexible # set channel priority to be flexible for conda snakemake --cores threads_number --use-conda  # conda will install dependencies into isolated environment for each step.
+conda config --set channel_priority flexible # set channel priority to be flexible for conda

+snakemake --cores threads_number --use-conda  # conda will install dependencies into isolated environment for each step.
 All steps will be executed sequentially.

+snakemake --cores threads_number --use-conda --dryrun # using dryrun to check what steps will be executed

 # 2. Run a specific step
-snakemake --list # to show steps snakemake step_name --cores threads_number --use-conda
+snakemake --list # to show steps

+snakemake step_name --cores threads_number --use-conda # run a specific step

 # 3. Steps in the workflow

 ## 3.1, demultiplexing
+'''snakemake --cores threads_number --use-conda'''

 This step is to demultiplex your single raw fastq files into barcoded single cell files that each file ideally represents a single droplet.
 You have to use 3 tandem barcode files that are allocated on the R2 file.
 The workflow can easily be modified to support the condition that barcode are on the R1 file or both.

 ## 3.2, prune demultiplexed files based on R1 + R2 number of reads